kanhq/a2a/a2a/src/code.md

  * - 'text/xml'  : had been parsed to object
  * - 'application/yaml' : had been parsed to object
  * - 'text/csv' : had been parsed to a array of object with column name as key and column value as value
+ * - 'application/vnd.openxmlformats-officedocument.spreadsheetml.sheet' : had been parsed to a array of object with column name as key and column value as value
  * - other mimetype : result is the DataURL of the file content *
  */